Cycling-Alaphilippe in yellow after crash-marred opening Tour stage | Sports-Games

 Cycling-Alaphilippe in yellow after crash-marred opening Tour stage

 Overall contenders Miguel Angel Lopez of Colombia and German Emanuel Buchmann, among the riders held up, crossed the line one minute 49 seconds behind Alaphilippe, who bagged a career sixth Tour stage win despite also being involved in the pile-up.
-Briton Tao Geoghegan Hart finished the day 5:33 off the pace after being caught up in the crash.
+Briton Tao Geoghegan Hart finished the day 5:33 off the pace after being caught up in the crash while team mate Richie Porte, third last year in Paris, also lost over two minutes, leaving Ineos-Grenadiers with only Thomas and Carapaz's general classification chances unhurt after a brutal first day of racing.

 Frenchman Julian Alaphilippe recovered from a crash to win the first stage of the Tour de France, an incident-strewn 197.8-km ride from Brest, to take the inaugural leader's yellow jersey on Saturday.
 The world champion burst away from the main pack with the 2.3-km left of a brutal climb up to the Cote de la Fosse aux Loups, and none of his rivals could match his power.